yuzzy5828/compatibility-analysis/README.md

 # compatibility analysis
-This repository was created for the UTokyo class.
+This repository was created from scratch for the UTokyo class.
 You can successfully complete this project by following the instructions below.

 attention: This repository is suited for only ubuntuOS.